luissilva1044894/Pyrez/README.md

 If you need further help, please join the official [*support server*][support-server-discord] on [Discord](https://discordapp.com/ "Discord App").

 ### How to use
-More complete examples can be found in the [examples](./examples) folder.
+More complete examples can be found in the [examples][examples-folder] folder.

 ```py
 import pyrez